-Last year we brought you a post that helped educate you about cedar fever.
+Before, we brought you a post that helped educate you about cedar fever.
 It very explicitly only existed to bring some unnecessary bar room trivia to your life and to hopefully give you a few minutes of entertainment and laughter through sneezes and allergy-induced tears.

-This year we decided to be a little more helpful and offer up a few tidbits to actually help you through the next few weeks of cedar and get you actually breathing, so that you can once again be the happy Austinites that we know and love.
+Now we’ve decided to be a little more helpful and offer up a few tidbits to actually help you through the next few weeks of cedar and get you actually breathing, so that you can once again be the happy Austinites that we know and love.
 Here are just a few more natural remedies that we’ve picked up from other locals who have been battling cedar for years.

 Get Spa Quality Relief

 Relax and enjoy a staycation or just pop into the spa for a bit of help with your allergies at Four Seasons.
 Their spa menu includes an Herbal Apothecary Allergy Relief Massage that combines aromatherapy and massage to clear up your airways and help you get your life back: “Herbal and floral essences, many indigenous to Texas, combine with a targeted upper body massage to alleviate built-up tension in your head, neck and shoulders, while hot towel compresses gently open your airways, allowing you to breathe easy again.”

 Myo Massage offers a Lymphatic Drainage service that helps detoxify the body and boost immunity.
 This treatment can help with a variety of ailments, including allergies, by helping to recirculate bodily fluids, stimulate the immune system, and help people try to relax.